 “The Power of God”

-Look ahead to verse 18.
-Paul says, “For the wrath of God is revealed.”
-This is a present tense verb meaning that the wrath of God.
+Paul says that the gospel is the power of God “unto salvation.”
+The word “salvation” (soteria) means ‘deliverance from great danger, rescue from ruin.’
+What is this danger from which the gospel saves?
+The answer is, from the wrath of God.
 Romans 1:18 states, “The wrath of God is revealed from heaven against all unrighteousness and ungodliness of men.”
-God’s steaming hot vengeance and fiery hatred of sin is right now bearing down upon every unbeliever.
-Those who are outside of Christ are but a heartbeat away from this wrath.
-There is a whole lot more to the gospel than, “Smile, God loves you and has a wonderful plan for your life.”
-On the contrary, it is Sinners in the Hands of an Angry God.
+God’s steaming-hot vengeance and fiery hatred of sin is right now bearing down upon every unbeliever.
+Those outside of Christ are but a heartbeat away from this soul-damning wrath.
+There is much more to the gospel than, “Smile, God loves you and has a wonderful plan for your life.”
+On the contrary, it is as Jonathan Edwards said in his famous sermon, all without Christ are sinners in the hands of an angry God.
 Edwards got it right out of the Bible.

 “To Everyone Who Believes”

 Paul continues that the power of God in salvation is “for everyone who believes, to the Jew first and also to the Greek.”
 This gospel is for “everyone,” whether Greek or barbarian, wise or foolish.
 Paul will now distinguish the world religiously.
 In verse 14, he distinguished the world culturally, by seeing it as comprised of Greeks and barbarians, wise and foolish.
 In verse 16, he distinguishes the world religiously, as Jews and Greeks.